MaheswaranThayani/RAG-Application/README.md

 # 📄 PDF Question Answering Bot

-A Retrieval-Augmented Generation (RAG) based PDF Question Answering application built using Python, LangChain, Streamlit, FAISS, and OpenAI/HuggingFace.
-This application allows users to upload PDF documents and ask questions, with the system retrieving relevant chunks using embeddings and generating accurate answers using Large Language Models (LLMs).
+A Retrieval-Augmented Generation (RAG) based PDF Question Answering application built using Python, LangChain, Streamlit, FAISS, and **local HuggingFace models**.
+This application allows users to upload PDF documents and ask questions, with the system retrieving relevant chunks using embeddings and generating accurate answers **only from the uploaded PDF content**.

 ## ✨ Features

 - 📤 **PDF Upload**: Easy drag-and-drop interface for uploading PDF documents
 - 🔍 **Intelligent Text Extraction**: Extracts text from PDF pages using PyPDF2
 - 🧠 **Smart Chunking**: Uses RecursiveCharacterTextSplitter for optimal text segmentation
-- 🔢 **Vector Embeddings**: Supports both OpenAI and HuggingFace embeddings
+- 🔢 **Vector Embeddings**: Uses HuggingFace sentence-transformer embeddings
 - 💾 **Vector Store**: FAISS for efficient similarity search
 - 💬 **Interactive Q&A**: Chat-like interface for asking questions
 - 📌 **Source Citations**: Shows source documents for each answer